helloDoraHacks/dorahacks-wiki/hackathon-organizer-guide/index.md

 # Hackathon Organizer’s Guide

-Step by step operational guides for organizing, running, and scaling hackathons on DoraHacks.

----

 Step by step operational guides for organizing, managing, and scaling hackathons on DoraHacks.
 Click the card to read the full article.

 Need direct help?
 Contact us via Telegram [@dorahacksofficial](https://t.me/dorahacksofficial)